Dr E K Myerson

 Research

-Prior to joining Emmanuel, she held the Parker Library Early-Career Research Fellowship at Corpus Christi College, Cambridge (2022–23).
-Her work at the Parker Library focused on the medieval English reception of Arabic, across visual, literary and practical manuscripts.
-Based on this research, she curated an exhibition of in the Wilkins Room: 'Anchorless Bodies: Navigating Arabic in Medieval Manuscripts with works by Emii Alrai' (25th May – 25th September 2023, supported by an AHRC/ESRC IAA grant and featuring astrolabes loaned from the Whipple Museum).
+Prior to joining Emmanuel, they held the Parker Library Early-Career Research Fellowship at Corpus Christi College, Cambridge (2022–23).
+Their work at the Parker Library focused on the medieval English reception of Arabic, across visual, literary and practical manuscripts.
+Based on this research, they curated an exhibition of in the Wilkins Room: 'Anchorless Bodies: Navigating Arabic in Medieval Manuscripts with works by Emii Alrai' (25th May – 25th September 2023, supported by an AHRC/ESRC IAA grant and featuring astrolabes loaned from the Whipple Museum).
 Supported by the Landburgh Fund, E.K.
 Myerson is producing an essay-film document of the exhibition, working with cinematographer Bartek Dziadosz.

-Previously, she held a research position at Birkbeck College (funded by Birkbeck ISSF/Wellcome Trust), exploring the filmmaker, artist and writer Derek Jarman's response to medieval medicine, in the context of the AIDS crisis (February–July 2022).
-As part of this project, she completed a course in Audio-Visual Practice as Research Method at the Derek Jarman Lab, and made a collaborative essay-film with artist Sophie Mei Birkin and Bartek Dziadosz: 'submerged reliquary of a Kentish saint', which was screened at the Birkbeck Institute for the Moving Image.
+Previously, they held a research position at Birkbeck College (funded by Birkbeck ISSF/Wellcome Trust), exploring the filmmaker, artist and writer Derek Jarman's response to medieval medicine, in the context of the AIDS crisis (February–July 2022).
+As part of this project, they completed a course in Audio-Visual Practice as Research Method at the Derek Jarman Lab, and made a collaborative essay-film with artist Sophie Mei Birkin and Bartek Dziadosz: 'submerged reliquary of a Kentish saint', which was screened at the Birkbeck Institute for the Moving Image.